Why retire in Florida?

 You don’t need to leave Sarasota for entertainment, though.
 The Sarasota Opera House is a cultural fixture in the town, while The Ringling offers rotating art exhibitions, shows, and cultural programming and classes for the whole family.
 The Ringling features a Museum of Art, the Circus Museum, and Bayfront Gardens.

 Tampa, Clearwater, St Petersburg, and Sun City Center offer beautiful beaches, walkable communities, and bustling shopping centers.
-Like other cities in Florida, the warm year-round temperatures make this an ideal choice for senior living.
+Like other places in Florida, the warm year-round temperatures make this an ideal choice for senior living.

 Enjoy golf, arts and culture, fine dining, and more.
 If you’re a baseball fan, you’ll enjoy taking in a Tampa Bay Rays Major League Baseball game at Tropicana Field or catching major league spring training in the area.